Can the internet of everything be the solution?

 There has been a sharp increase in cargo thefts across Europe over the past few years.
 It is estimated that some 200,000 cases of cargo theft have been recorded since 2011, causing a loss of over 8 billion EUR.
 According to the Transported Asset Protection Association (TAPA), the number of cargo theft incidents recorded in TAPA´s Incident Information Service in 2013 rose by 66% compared to the previous year – from 689 incidents in 2012 to 1145 in 2013.
 This is just the tip of the iceberg.
 Many thefts across the EMEA region remain unreported.
 Generally, Europe struggles with official freight statistics issued by governments and law enforcement entities.

 Countries such as The Netherlands and Belgium have put some effort into collecting such data but there are areas, mainly in Central and Eastern Europe, where cargo theft information is very hard to find.
-Read full article here Embedded tracking devices for cargo protection When shipping goods in or to Europe, there are a number of steps companies can take to reduce the risk.
+Embedded anti-theft tracking devices for cargo protection When shipping goods in or to Europe, there are a number of steps companies can take to reduce the risk.
 Drivers should know how to identify locations that are at high risk for cargo theft so they can avoid stopping there.
 Whenever a vehicle stops moving, it becomes vulnerable.

 Businesses also need to work with their freight forwarders and logistics companies to make sure best practices are followed.
 In addition, companies should take certain precautions to protect their cargo.
 One step is to use hard-sided trailers for high-value goods that can be secured with locks and seals.
 Corporate logos and descriptive names on exterior packaging should also be eliminated.
 They only encourage thieves by making it easy to identify big-ticket items.